Integrated Human Activity Sensing and Communications: Introduction

-In general, human activities impact the wireless signal propagation properties such as reflection, diffraction and scattering, which provides recognition opportunities through analyzing and mapping the variations of the received signals with a specific human activity \cite{ma2019wifi}.
-However, on the one hand, when ISAC is employed in the cellular network to sense the surrounding environment, HAR may be performed in complicated scenarios such as multiple-person and outdoor.
-This recognition problem is more challenging comparing to its indoor counterpart, due to the difficulties to distinguish the human target from the objects of no interest.
-On the other hand, various network deployments also open up new opportunities to HAR.
-Therefore, it is essential to evaluate both wireless communication and sensing from a systemic viewpoint, from raw data processing to recognition algorithms to provide a bird's eye view for new researchers in this area.
+Human activities do influence the wireless signal propagation properties such as reflection, diffraction and scattering, which provide human activity sensing opportunities through analyzing and mapping the variations of the received signals to a specific activity \cite{ma2019wifi}.
+However, its recognition accuracy is subject to the constraints of the communication protocols and multipath effects.
+When complementing the communication functionality with built-in sensing functionality \cite{cui2021integrating}, we may appropriately apportion the spatial/time/frequency-domain wireless resources between sensing and communications more explicitly, and explore the hitherto untapped signal structures for sensing usage relying on data payloads, rather than only using the standardized pilot structure \cite{9737357}.
+On the other hand, compared to the contactless sensors embedded in the environment, ISAC has the potential of economically constructing an intelligent system, which is sensitive to the surrounding variations.
+Therefore, it is essential to critically appraise the potential of wireless communication to infer the nature of human activity from the raw data with the aid of sophisticated processing and recognition algorithms.
+This allows us to provide a bird's eye view of the new research in this area.

-In this article, we provide a review of human-related sensing in the context of ISAC.
-We first elaborate on the overlap and divergence between wireless communication and sensing processing pipelines, by providing a systemic overview of the ISAC signal processing framework.
-After that, to explore the impact of wireless devices' geographical and spatial relationships on sensing performance, we identify three typical ISAC configurations (e.g., monostatic, bistatic and distributed configurations), and discuss their respective key challenges in deployment and implementation, respectively.
-Furthermore, we analyze the impact of several ISAC physical system parameters on HAR performance, and discuss the relevant optimization principle by jointly considering human sensing and communications.
-Finally, we put forward research challenges and open research opportunities before concluding this work.
+We commence by providing a review of human activity-related sensing in the context of ISAC.
+We first provide a systematic overview of ISAC signal processing framework, which elaborates on the connections and distinctions between the wireless communication and sensing processing pipelines.
+Then, to explore the impact of the wireless devices' geographical and spatial relationships with the sensing performance, we identify three typical ISAC configurations (e.g., monostatic, bistatic, and distributed configurations), followed by discussing their respective key challenges.
+Furthermore, we analyze the impact of several physical ISAC parameters on the HAR performance and discuss the relevant optimization principle by jointly considering human activity sensing and communications.
+Then, some experimental results are provided for illustrating the potential of different ISAC systems.
+Finally, we enlist some research challenges and open research opportunities before presenting concluding remarks.